joshuagendal/HeadsUpHeads/README.md

 # sofla-project
-Networking app I am working on for clients in South Florida
+Networking app I built for clients in South Florida.
+They are kind enough to allow me to put my code up on GitHub! :)

+Technologies Used:

+Technologies Used: NodeJS, Express, MongoDB, PassportJS, JQuery, CSS3, HTML5